awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

 + `USER` – The database account that you want to access\.
 + `REGION` – The AWS Region where the DB instance is running
 + `DBNAME` – The database that you want to access
++ `SSLCERTIFICATE` – The full path to the SSL certificate for Amazon RDS

+  To download a certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

+For `ssl_ca`, specify an SSL certificate\.
+To download an SSL certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 This code connects to a MySQL DB instance\.

+Before running this code, install Connector/Python by following the instructions in [ Connector/Python Installation](https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html) in the MySQL documentation\.

 ```
 import mysql.connector